digo4/Clinical-Genomics/README.md

   ```

   Note: For those of you who are running [GATK in Docker](https://gatk.broadinstitute.org/hc/en-us/articles/360035889991--How-to-Run-GATK-in-a-Docker-container), you dont need to install picard separately.
 All the functionalities of picard are already present within GATK, check out the script (clinical_genomics_demo.sh) for clarity.
-However, those of you who will have downloaded the GATK
+However, those of you who will have downloaded the GATK https://github.com/broadinstitute/gatk/releases/download/4.4.0.0/gatk-4.4.0.0.zip.
+Make sure you have Java (v.>= 17) installed, and then you can execute the Picard command as shown in the example.
+Additionally, specify the full path to the picard.jar file in the command, depending on your system configuratio
 - **3.2 SAM to BAM conversion:**
 - **3.3 Sorting BAM file:**
 - **3.4 Marking (and optionally deleting) duplicates:**